ibm-cloud-docs/activity-tracker/monitor_events.md

 {: note}

 For example, you can configure an alert that is triggered after 30 seconds, or when a 100 event lines that match the view's filtering and search criteria are collected.

+### Mutable feature
+{: #mon_alerts_mute}

+By default, the **mutable** feature is enabled when you configure an alert on a custom view.
+This feature applies to email notifications only.

+When the **mutable** feature is enabled on an alert, a user can pause notifications for a period of time.
+Valid times are 1 hour, 6 hours, 12 hours, and 1 day.